What President Is On A 50 Dollar Bill

 Grant's military prowess became evident early in the war.
 He achieved the Union's first major victory at Fort Donelson in 1862, earning him the nickname "Unconditional Surrender" Grant.
 His leadership in the Vicksburg campaign in 1863, which resulted in the Union gaining control of the Mississippi River, further solidified his reputation as a brilliant strategist.
 In 1864, President Abraham Lincoln appointed Grant as commander of all Union armies.

 As commander, Grant implemented a strategy of relentless pressure on the Confederate forces, coordinating multiple offensives across the South.
 His determination and willingness to accept heavy casualties ultimately led to the defeat of the Confederacy.
-The surrender of General Robert E. Lee at Appomattox Court House in April 1865 marked the end of the Civil War and cemented Grant's status as a national hero.
+Plus, the surrender of General Robert E. Lee at Appomattox Court House in April 1865 marked the end of the Civil War and cemented Grant's status as a national hero.

 Presidency (1869-1877)